Felix Dennis: Writing and performance

 In 2001, while at hospital, Dennis wrote his first poem on a post-it note.
 Within a year, he wrote his first book of verse A Glass Half Full, published by Hutchinson in the UK.
 The launch of this book was accompanied by the first of Dennis's UK-wide poetry reading tours entitled "Did I Mention the Free Wine?".
 Audiences were offered fine French wine from Dennis's personal cellar while watching him perform his poetry on stage.
 Dennis's poetry was featured on radio interviews and in the national press, and was the subject of television documentaries in both the UK and US.

 In October 2003, Dennis appeared with the Royal Shakespeare Company (RSC), along with RSC actors, reading from his work at the Swan Theatre, Stratford-upon-Avon.
 With the second publication of A Glass Half Full, by Random House in the US in 2004, Dennis embarked on a 15-date coast-to-coast tour of the US (including another RSC performance in New York).
 The same year Lone Wolf, Dennis's second book of verse came out, again accompanied by a 14-date UK tour.

 In 2006, Dennis wrote a best-seller on how he became a multi-millionaire in How to Get Rich.
 As well as anecdotes from his life, the book describes his crack cocaine addiction and admission to spending over $100 million on drugs and women.

 2010 saw the release of Dennis's follow-up to wealth creation book, 88 The Narrow Road, republished in 2011, as How To Make Money.

-Five more poetry books have followed, When Jack Sued Jill: Nursery Rhymes for Modern Times, Island of Dreams, Homeless in my Heart. and Tales From The Woods At the end of 2008, Dennis again toured the UK and Ireland, 12-date tour coinciding with the release of Homeless in my Heart.
+Five more poetry books followed, When Jack Sued Jill: Nursery Rhymes for Modern Times, Island of Dreams, Homeless in my Heart. and Tales From The Woods At the end of 2008, Dennis again toured the UK and Ireland, 12-date tour coinciding with the release of Homeless in my Heart.

-Both the 2008 and a further 21-date 2010 Did I Mention the Free Wine? tour were filmed and the footage used by Endemol for a one-off documentary Felix Dennis: Millionaire Poet.
+Both the 2008 and a further 21-date 2010 Did I Mention the Free Wine? tour were filmed and the footage used by Endemol for a one-off documentary, Felix Dennis: Millionaire Poet.
 During production in early 2012, Dennis was diagnosed with throat cancer.
 As a result, production halted while he underwent treatment.
 During this time, Dennis compiled Love, Of A Kind, After his operation and radiotherapy, Dennis gave a TV interview with broadcaster Jon Snow.
 This was incorporated into the final cut of Felix Dennis: Millionaire Poet, aired on Sky Arts HD in 2012.
 In 2013 Dennis launched the 30-date Did I Mention The Free Wine? - The Cut-Throat Tour to support the publication of Love, Of A Kind.
 The two-part tour covered the UK, Ireland and the continent during the summer and autumn months.